 If you want to enjoy Hungarian folk traditions more actively, our best tip is to find your local Community, Cultural or Youth Centres, where you can join workshops, afternoon clubs, presentations, talks, sports events, concerts.
-A special thing quite popular among international students is the dance house movement, a real shortcut to understand another nation without even saying a word.
+A special thing quite popular among foreigners is the dance house movement, where you can learn Hungarian folk dance and music.
+The Hungarian Heritage House (Hagyományok Háza) regularly organises dance houses, which is a great way to understand another culture without even speaking.